The Board takes responsibility for the strategy and governance of ISUOG.

 LOW COST IN UTERO FETAL TRANSFUSION :P. Acharya, A. Acharya

-ISUOG Committees and Working Groups: Bids Committee, CME Taskforce, Education Committee, Executive Committee, Finance Committee, Membership Development Committee, Outreach Committee
+Bids Committee, CME Task Force, Education Committee, Executive Committee, Finance Committee, Honours Committee, ISUOG Advisory Membership Group, Nominations Committee, Outreach Committee

-Josh Copel is Professor of Obstetrics, Gynecology & Reproductive Sciences and Pediatrics at Yale University School of Medicine.
-He is currently President of ISUOG and in addition, he is an active member of the society having served as Treasurer from 2007 to 2011, and is a part of several ISUOG Committees.
-He is also Past President of the American Institute of Ultrasound in Medicine and Past President of the Society for Maternal-Fetal Medicine.
+Prof. Josh Copel is a Professor of obstetrics, gynecology & reproductive sciences and pediatrics at Yale University School of Medicine.
+He is past President of ISUOG and in addition, he is an active member of the society having served as Treasurer from 2007 to 2011, and is a part of several ISUOG Committees.
+He is also a past President of the American Institute of Ultrasound in Medicine and a past President of the Society for Maternal-Fetal Medicine.

 Moore CL, Copel JA.
 Point-of-Care Ultrasonography.
 N Engl J Med 2011;364:749-757.